Windsor

 3. Restaurants: Several cafes and restaurants within the castle grounds cater to various tastes and budgets.
 Enjoy a light lunch or afternoon tea in a historic setting.

-You can ensure a memorable day at Windsor Castle by planning your visit, exploring the diverse offerings, and venturing beyond the castle walls.
+Planning your visit, exploring the diverse offerings, and venturing beyond the castle walls can ensure a memorable day at Windsor Castle.

 VII.
 Conclusion to The Best Bits of Windsor Castle